eflexsystems/ember-infinity/README.md

 Moreover, you are not restricted to only fetching items in the route.
 Fetch away in any top-level component!

 Let's see how simple it is to fetch a list of products.
-Instead of `this.store.query('product')` or `this.store.findAll('product')`, you simply invoke `this.infinity.model('product')` and under the hood, `ember-infinity` will query the store and manage fetching new records for you!
+Instead of `this.store.query('product')` or `this.store.findAll('product')`, you simply invoke `this.infinity.model('product')` and under the hood, `@eflexsystems/ember-infinity` will query the store and manage fetching new records for you!

 ```js
 import Route from '@ember/routing/route';